Suryansh1720001/Developer-Cheatsheet/javascript.md

 DOM stands for Document Object Model.
 It is a programming interface that allows us to create, change, or remove elements from a website document.
 DOM manipulation is when you use JavaScript to add, remove, and modify elements of a website

 ### Event Handling
-Intraction with the webpage by clicking on the webpage or moving the cursor.And after interaction the change happen is called **Events**
+Interaction with the webpage by clicking on the webpage or moving the cursor.And after interaction the change happen is called **Events**

 ``By which we perform these events or interactions like buttons or any key structure they are called ***Event Handlers***``